heptarch/heptarch.github.io/_posts/2023-12-02-hello world.md

 of math, physics, and computerology—and to try to make them accessible to a broader audience.

-I'll be revealing more about various projects as they develop.
-A few I'm excited about:
+I'll reveal more about various projects as they develop, but a few I'm excited about:
 - a book;
 - a YouTube channel;